drKnoxy/tamper-github/README.md

 ## Features
 1. Collapsing headers in file diffs
-  * There is an added button in the file diff button bar for collapsing all files
+  * There is an added button in the button bar for file diffs that collapses all files
   * Or you can click the file header to collapse just the one file
-1. Whitespace toggle in diffs
+1. Ignore whitespace toggle in diffs
+  * There is an added button in the button bar for file diffs
-  * like the `-b` option in terminal, but for github! very exciting
+  * Like the `-b` or `--ignore-whitespace` option in terminal, but for github! very exciting

 ## To Use
 1. Install [Tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en)